By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-Not so long ago, we lost two Hollywood legends—Debbie Reynolds and her beloved daughter, Carrie Fisher, within one day of each other.
-As you probably know, Carrie experienced a massive heart attack while traveling and died a few days later.
-The next day a stroke claimed the life of her mother.
+A few years back, we lost two Hollywood legends—Debbie Reynolds and her beloved daughter, Carrie Fisher – within one day of each other.
+Carrie had experienced a massive heart attack while traveling and died a few days later.
+The very next day, a stroke claimed the life of her mother.

 This tragic turn of events really brought to light two things that I’ve been discussing for many years: the rising incidence of women and heart attack, and the strong link between emotions and heart/arterial health.

 Heart disease is no longer a man’s disease as it was when I started med school.
 Back in the 1970s, I mainly saw men in the hospital recovering from heart attacks.
 Rarely did I treat a woman with heart disease.
 But in the 1980s, I began to notice a trend of more women developing heart issues, and by the 1990s the ratio of men to women was closer to 50/50.
 Today, heart disease is the top killer of both men and women, claiming one in four women every year.